wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/memory.md

 #### Suggested activities

-**[How much RAM?]** Find out how much RAM you have on your computer  in total, and how much RAM is available for running new programs right now.
+**[How much RAM?]** Find out how much RAM you have on your computer in total, and how much RAM is available for running new programs on your computer right now.